frederic-perez/AmE-dictionary/data/dictionary.md

 __awry__ _adj, adv_ :six: __1__ Away from the correct course; amiss: _The last minute changes caused our plans to go awry._ __2__ In a position that is turned or twisted toward one side; askew.
 __ax__
 __axle__ _n_
-__ayahuasca__ _n_ A psychedelic brew made out of Banisteriopsis caapi vine alone or in combination with various plants.
+__ayahuasca__ _n_ :two: A psychedelic brew made out of Banisteriopsis caapi vine alone or in combination with various plants.
 __aye__ _adv_ __2__ (Nautical Terms) an expression of compliance, esp used by seamen.
 __Ayurveda__ _n_
 __azure<sup>1</sup>__ _n_ :two::hammer: